pingcap/docs-tidb-operator/en/enable-tls-for-dm.md

 To learn how to enable TLS for the MySQL client of TiDB, refer to [Enable TLS for the MySQL Client](enable-tls-for-mysql-client.md).

-### Step 1: Create the Kubernetes Secret object for each TLS-enabled MySQL client
+### Step 1: Create the Kubernetes Secret object for each TLS-enabled MySQL

 Suppose you have deployed a MySQL/TiDB database with TLS-enabled for the MySQL client.
 To create Secret objects for the TiDB cluster, execute the following command: